COLGHA Mission and Vision

 VISION

-The Collingwood Girls Hockey Association will be the female hockey association of choice for players in the Collingwood and Georgian Bay Area.
+The Collingwood Girls Hockey Association will be the female hockey association of choice for players in the Collingwood and South Georgian Bay region.
 The organization will provide opportunities for all members to develop to their full potential while promoting health and well being of all its members.

 VALUES